Ending preventable maternal, newborn and child deaths

 Reproductive, maternal, newborn, and child health

-UNICEF, the lead UN agency addressing newborns’ needs, works to expand services in existing health facilities and reach mothers and children in remote villages.
-UNICEF strengthens health facilities by providing training and essential newborn care equipment, deploying mobile health outreach teams to isolated areas, and creating specialized maternity ‘waiting homes and rooms’.
+As the lead United Nations agency addressing newborns’ needs, UNICEF works to expand services in existing health facilities and reach mothers and children in remote villages.
+UNICEF strengthens health facilities by providing training and essential newborn care equipment, deploying mobile health outreach teams to isolated areas, and supporting specialized maternity ‘waiting homes and rooms.’

-UNICEF works closely with the Ministry of Public Health, implementing partners and communities to immunize every child with life-saving vaccines against nine dangerous diseases, no matter how remote or inaccessible their location.
-To do so, UNICEF supports the Government to plan, build the capacity of mobilizers, vaccinators and programme managers, raise awareness, procure and distribute quality vaccines to children and eligible women, and make sure they are viable until administered.
+UNICEF is proud to work with the Ministry of Public Health, implementing partners and communities to immunize every child with life-saving vaccines against nine dangerous diseases, reaching the hardest to reach children.
+UNICEF supports the Government to plan, build the capacity of mobilizers, vaccinators and programme managers, raise awareness, procure and distribute quality vaccines to children and eligible women, and make sure they are viable until administered.

 The power of information

-This research and evaluation work centred on children’s, newborns’ and women’s health can influence national policies and programmes.
-It encourages focus on the needs of vulnerable populations and influences funding and resources allocated to health programmes, particularly in the often-neglected area of newborn health and investment of community-based health care.
+Data strengthening, research and evaluation work-centred on children’s, newborns’ and women’s health can influence national policies and programmes.
+It encourages focus on the needs of the most vulnerable populations and influences policies in their support.
+It also mobilises resources to health programmes, particularly in the often-neglected area of newborn health and investment of community-based health care.